 In remote northeastern Nevada, Mount Blitzen stands watch over the once-booming mining town of Tuscarora.
 Located 42 miles north of Elko, Mount Blitzen has an elevation of 8,130 feet with 530 feet of prominence.
 What makes this summit appealing is that it offers an outstanding vantage of Tuscarora, once one of Nevada’s premiere boomtowns.
 Adding to Blitzen’s appeal is the benchmark (a reference mark and a triangulation station marker) -- sought after on mountaintops by many so of us.

-The word Blitzen comes from the German language and the peak was so named because an electrical storm occurred during discussions of the peak’s naming.
+comes from the German language and the peak was so named because an electrical storm occurred during discussions of the peak’s naming.
 I’m not sure when the peak got its name, but it was probably sometime in the early 1870s.

 Much of the route to Mount Blitzen through the Tuscarora Mountains runs through private lands.
 Access is not an issue – please keep your vehicle on the roads, close the gates, and “leave no trace.”
 The summit of Mount Blitzen is on public (BLM) lands.